gumlet/wordpress-plugin/readme.txt

 If you need any help, you can reach out at support@gumlet.com.

 == Changelog ==

+= 1.1.17 =
+Bug fix for image URLs with non-english characters.

 = 1.1.14 =
 Fixes some minor issues while displaying images.